LumoSQL/lumosql/analysis/contrasts/doc/notes.md

 These are questions pulled from [1] and or #lumosql at libera.chat

--   What happens to performance when LMDB is swapped in as a storage backend for SQLite?
+-   [Q1] What happens to performance when LMDB is swapped in as a storage backend for SQLite?
--   Does SQLite get faster with each version?
+-   [Q2] Does SQLite get faster with each version?
+-   [Q3] Does LMDB get faster with each version?
--   Which compile options make a given version of SQLite faster?
+-   [Q4] Which compile options make a given version of SQLite faster?
--   How do different versions and compile options combine to change performance as data size gets large?
+-   [Q5] How do different versions combine to change performance as data size gets large, separately for read and write?
+-   [Q6] Do compile options affect performance differently as data size changes?
--   Does SQLITE<sub>DEBUG</sub> really make SQLite run approximately three times slower?
+-   [Q7] Does SQLITE_DEBUG really make SQLite run approximately three times slower, as claimed on sqlite.org?
--   What happens when a given set of compile options, versions and data size are tested on faster and slower disks?
+-   [Q8] What happens when a given set of compile options, versions and data size are tested on faster and slower disks?
--   Submitted SQLite-only at datasize 100,1 and 1,100 all with and without discard to show if, as expected, discard makes no significant timing difference other than not crashing on giant sizes. (danshearer 20220316)
+-   [Q9] What is the effect of testing reads and writes on different disks, given that the relative speeds for read and write may differ greatly?
+-   [Q10] meta-benchmarking question: does the "discard output" option to benchmarking make no significant timing difference, as expected?
+    (it may prevent benchmarking crashing on giant sizes).

 Please, list below your questions in the right category.
 Leave your name after each question so we can follow up.
 Consider framing your